Subhankar-Patra1/No-Login-Chats/README.md

 - **✏️ Edit Messages**: Fix typos or update sent messages instantly.
 - **🟢 Online Presence**: See who's online and when they were last active.
 - **💬 Typing Indicators**: See when others are typing in real-time.
+- **🔐 App Lock**: Secure your access with a robust passcode entry system.
+- **🖼️ Advanced Media Viewer**: Full touch support with pinch-to-zoom, pan, and swipe navigation for images.
+- **📱 Native-Like Mobile Experience**: Highly polished responsive design with smooth transitions and touch-friendly controls.

 ## 🛠️ Tech Stack